Skip to content

 jackin load the-architect my-app

-This is the key pattern to keep in mind: the workspace stays the same because the project boundary stays the same, but the agent class changes because the job changes.
+This is the key pattern to keep in mind: the workspace stays the same because the project boundary stays the same, but the role changes because the job changes.
 You might use chainargos/frontend-engineer for UI work in the morning and chainargos/backend-engineer for API work in the afternoon, both against the same saved workspace.

 Workspaces can include additional directories beyond the workdir: